 Before making a final decision on which compute option to use, there are additional criteria to consider.

-The first additional criteria is technical requirements.
+The first additional criterion is technical requirements.
 These technical requirements stem from the cloud compute service’s level of standardization, your multi-cloud approach, business needs for concurrency, and your application architecture.

 Portability / cloud switching

-Another set of technical requirements occurs as a result of your cloud provider approach and whether that drives requirements for operating across multiple cloud providers.
-Serverless functions are code based, while other compute options on the spectrum are container based.
-While code and containers by themselves are portable across multiple cloud providers, using the underlying cloud services may incur a cloud switching cost that differs across the spectrum.
-To reduce cloud switching costs, cloud provider agnostic serverless frameworks for serverless functions are emerging and Kubernetes orchestration is supported by multiple cloud providers.
+Another set of technical requirements occurs due to your cloud provider approach and whether that drives requirements for operating across multiple cloud providers.
+Serverless functions are code based, while other compute options on the spectrum are container-based.
+While code and containers are portable across multiple cloud providers, using the underlying cloud services may incur a cloud switching cost that differs across the spectrum.
+To reduce cloud switching costs, cloud provider agnostic serverless frameworks for serverless functions are emerging and multiple cloud providers support Kubernetes orchestration.

 Concurrency, the ability to handle multiple requests at a time, is another important technical requirement to consider.
 While the ephemeral nature of serverless functions allows for a pay-as-you-use model, it is limited to supporting one request at a time and can suffer from cold start delays.
 Serverless containers, managed containers, and self managed containers all support more persistency, which better supports concurrency.
 This also decreases the number of cold starts and optimizes resource consumption (e.g. while application waits for network response, CPU and memory can be used towards processing another request).